FreddieChopin/bleeding-edge-toolchain/README.md

 `./build-bleeding-edge-toolchain.sh`

-Most of the tools required by the script should be already present in your system, the only exceptions are:
+Most of the tools required by the script should be already present in your system, but some may be missing.
+Generally the tools listed below should be enough to successfully execute this script:
+- obvious tools needed to compile anything - like `gcc`, `binutils`, `make` and `coreutils`,
+- `m4`, which is required to execute `configure` scripts,
+- `curl`, used to download the source tarballs of toolchain components,
+- `tar`, used to extract source tarballs and to compress compiled toolchain,
 - `makeinfo`, used to generate documentation - it is usually present in `texinfo` package,
-- `python`, required by GDB, may be either version 2 or 3, but should contain headers and libraries, so you may need some kind of "development" package, depending on your system.
+- `python`, required by GDB, may be either version 2 or 3, but should contain headers and libraries, so you may need some kind of "development" and/or "library" package, depending on your system.

+Exact set of required packages will be different on each system, but on a fresh Ubuntu installation you are going to need just these packages: `build-essential`, `m4`, `curl`, `python2.7`, `python2.7-dev` and `libpython2.7-stdlib` (credits for checking that go to Alexandre - thanks!).

 Toolchain for Windows
 ---------------------